 What’s the top site to use for personal background checks?

-Different services offer various features and prices.
+Different services come with unique features and price points.

-Some popular options include GoodHire, IntelliCorp, and Sterling.
+Popular picks include GoodHire, IntelliCorp, and Sterling.

 Which background check service is preferred by most employers?

-Employers use many different services.
+Employers use a variety of services.

 How do I set up an account with Checkr for personal background checks?

-They don’t offer personal background check accounts.
+They don’t provide accounts for personal background checks.